Sheshe07/stock-analysis/README.md

 ### Advantages & Disadvantages of Refactoring Code:

 The script run faster with the refactored code, but you can potentially introduce bugs that your tests will not catch.
-You can accidently remove something or paste a redundant code.
+You can accidentally remove something or paste a redundant code.

 ### Advantages & Disadvantages of The Original & Refactored Code: